o3de/o3de.org/content/docs/userguide/shader-ref-fur-features-levelofdetail.md

+description: ' Use level of detail for fur materials in &ALYlong;. '
+slug: shader-ref-fur-features-levelofdetail
+title: Level of Detail
+---
 # Level of Detail<a name="shader-ref-fur-features-levelofdetail"></a>

 Fur rendering level of detail uses many of the same mechanics as mesh level of detail\.